-The Workgroup was presented with an estimate of the costs for NGET to implement the proposed change.
+The Workgroup were presented with an estimate of the costs for NGET to implement the proposed change.
 The named costs were outlined to be approximately £25 million.
 The Proposer confirmed that £13 million of this constituted the current costs of the TERRE algorithms and that the remainder costs were to deliver GC0097 and address any wider impacts.

-A Workgroup Member was of the view that NGET should be required to provide a justification of the costs due to the estimate being such a significant amount.
-Additionally, the same Workgroup Member suggested that a breakdown of the costs was imperative in order to assess the impact against the perceived benefits of GC0097 and to understand the cost to industry to participate in the market.
+A Workgroup Member was in the view that NGET should be required to provide a justification of the costs due to the estimate being such a significant amount.
+Additionally, the Workgroup Member suggested that the breakdown of the costs were imperative to assess the impact against the perceived benefits of GC0097 and understand industry cost to participate in the market.

-Workgroup Members recognised, however, that in spite of such extreme costs and together with a need for further justification the Modification does meet the minimum requirements to be compliant.
+Nonetheless, the Workgroup Members were of the view that despite such extreme costs and a need for their justification that the Modification does meet the minimum requirements to be compliant.

-A breakdown of the costs associated with TERRE and Wider Access was presented to the Workgroup by NGET (see Annex 4).
+Subsequently the Proposer presented a breakdown of the costs associated with TERRE and Wider Access to the Workgroup.
+A copy of which can be found within Annex 4 of this Report.